 Work With A Legal Professional

 You should also consider contacting legal assistance to answer specific questions about your circumstances.
 Legal counsel will not only answer your questions, but also guide you through the next steps of filing appropriate documents and claims.
-For more information on filing an FMLA claim against your employer, please contact The Brown Firm PLLC online or call to set up a free initial consultation to discuss your options.
+For more information on filing an FMLA claim against your employer, please contact The Brown Firm PLLC online or call to set up an initial consultation to discuss your options.